kubestellar/kubestellar/docs/content/Getting-Started/user-quickstart-kind.md

           it means that your `/etc/hosts` does not have a proper IP address (NOT `127.0.0.1`) listed for the `kubestellar.core` hostname.
 Once there is a valid address in `/etc/hosts` for `kubestellar.core`, the syncer will begin to work properly and pull the namespace, deployment, and configmap from this instruction set.

+          Mac OS users may also experience issues when ```stealth mode``` (system settings/firewall).
+If you decide to disable this mode temporarily, please be sure to re-enable it once you are finished with this guide.

 #### 7. Check the status of your Apache Server on ks-edge-cluster1 and ks-edge-cluster2

 ```